 Come and watch the creation of each mural beginning in mid-September and continuing into October when it will coincide with artoberVA, an annual celebration of arts and culture in Richmond and Tri-Cities area of Virginia.
 Live painting will happen every weekend from September 15 through October 12, with some artists also working during the week.

 Cocktails With The Artists: Fresh Paint Exhibit Opening, with book launch, drinks, and hors d'oeuvres - Friday, October 26, 2018.
-(Tickets on sale soon.)
+SOLD OUT!

 Public Exhibition Opening, with art-themed, family-friendly activities throughout the day - Saturday, October 27, 2018 (Free for members or included with the museum's suggested admission.)

 Artists Mickael Broth, Nico Cathcart, Wing Chow, Hamilton Glass, Chris Milk Hulburt, Amelia Blair Langford, Austin Miles, Toobz Muir, Noah Scalin, and Ed Trask will participate in this unique exhibition.
 Some of the artifacts the artists have chosen for inspiration include a painting of Natural Bridge, a WWI uniform, a hat worn at the 2017 Women’s March, a 1921 photograph of social reformer Janie Porter Barrett, James J. Audubon’s “The Viviparous Quadrupeds of North America,” a rare early automobile made in Virginia, and a sword recovered from a Civil War battlefield near Petersburg.